krelamparo-llm/llm-argo/argo_brain/README.md

 4. Writes the new messages to SQLite, updates the running summary if due, and runs the memory-writer prompt to persist any durable facts to both SQLite and the autobiographical Chroma collection.

 All prompt text lives in `argo_brain/memory/prompts.py` if you want to tweak tone or extraction heuristics.

+## Tool system

+Argo’s assistant can optionally call external tools before answering.
+Tools follow a lightweight interface defined in `argo_brain.tools.base` (`Tool`, `ToolRequest`, `ToolResult`) and register with the assistant at startup.
+The default CLI wires in:

+- `WebAccessTool` – fetch a live web page, log the invocation (`tool_runs`), and cache the extracted text in `argo_web_cache`.
+- `MemoryQueryTool` – retrieve relevant personal knowledge base snippets (vector DB).
+- `MemoryWriteTool` – store summarized knowledge back into the personal vector store for future retrieval.

+Additional tools can be added by implementing the `Tool` protocol and passing them to `ArgoAssistant`.

+When a tool is invoked:

+1. The CLI (`:tool <name> <query>`) or future planners create a `ToolRequest`.
+2. The tool returns a `ToolResult`, which is surfaced in the next prompt under “Recent tool outputs”.
+3. `MemoryManager.process_tool_result` logs the run and persists applicable snippets (e.g., live web content) without polluting autobiographical memory.

+This keeps tool outputs inspectable (`:webcache`) and separates temporary tool context from the user’s longer-term memory.

 ## Data locations & initialization